DannyGB/CodeExampleCompilation/README.md

 ### Build

-1. Clone this git repository
+1. clone this git repository
+2. set the directory containing the content in the appsettings.json file
-2. from directory containing the csproj file type `dotnet build` to build or `dotnet run` to build and run
+3. from directory containing the csproj file type `dotnet build` to build or `dotnet run` to build and run

 ## 🔗 External Dependencies

 * The [`Spectre.Console`](https://github.com/spectreconsole/spectre.console/) library.

-## License
+## 📖 License

 © dannygb